Turnage-Digital/Lister/ARCHITECTURE.md

 - POST `/api/lists/{listId}/migrations`
     - Body: `{ plan, mode }` where mode is `dryRun` or `execute`.
-    - Returns `MigrationDryRunResult` (for both dry-run and execute initiation).
+- Returns `MigrationResult` (for both dry-run and execute initiation).
     - UI subscribes to SSE to reflect live progress.

 Durability & Delivery